Legalized sports betting has come to Iowa, and with it, a range of ways to bet on sports.

-William Hill already offers an iOS app in Iowa, though many other sportsbooks are still working on their platforms.
+William Hill and now, Hard Rock, offer an iOS app in Iowa, though many other sportsbooks are still working on their platforms.

 Should the brand you choose not offer a dedicated iOS app, you can still access the platform via the responsive websites.
 These days, websites have full functionality and will adapt to your iPhone screen automatically.

 Android phone and tablet users will need to download Iowa sportsbook apps directly from the websites of the brands.
 If you visit the sites on your phone, it will offer you a download.
 Alternatively, check the footer area of the sportsbooks’ websites where you’ll usually find a link.